pvcraven/web-development-class/source/assignments/07_php_include/php_include.rst

    main pages that need it.
 5. Use CSE Validator to check your entire website.
 Do *not* check your individual files as they exist on the disk.
 Check your actual web site.
+6. Commit and push your code.
+7. Make sure your Amazon web server is updated with the new code.
+If you can click through your navigation and see that the files end in ``.php`` then you are probably ok.
+If you didn't get the webhook installed, you might need to manually go to ``deploy_script.php`` to update the server.

 Turn in: